gbiz123/tiktok-captcha-solver/README.md

     captcha_image_with_hole.paste((0, 0, 0, 0), (0, 0), mask2)
     captcha_image_with_hole.save('captcha_image_with_hole.png')

+    # inner and outer images should be cropped to the edges of the circle, without whitespace on the edges
     with open('captcha_image_with_hole.png', 'rb') as f:
         outer = base64.b64encode(f.read()).decode('utf-8')
     with open('captcha_image_circular.png', 'rb') as f: